vitar/hwsf/src/100-core-model/120-pyramid.md

 - **Distribution of Roles** — clarity on who does what.
 - **Autonomy & Agency** — freedom and authority to act.

+These remain part of the Core Model; additional human needs (e.g., belonging, meaning, identity, recognition) are addressed in the [**Extended Human Dynamics**](../200-extended-model/220-extended-needs.md) section.

 *Maslow analogy*: Belonging and esteem needs — creating security in relationships and a sense of contribution.

 ## Level 3 – Cooperative System Functions